gingerchicken/como-client/README.md

 Once you have built the jar or downloaded a pre-built jar for the mod, you will need one more library to accompany it: the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api).
 Place this in the your mods folder **along side** the Como Client jar, and it should work.
 If it doesn't work make sure to [create an issue](https://github.com/gingerchicken/como-client/issues).

 ## Features
-Most of the features you will get in this client aren't too different to any other client, however here is the list of features.
+Most of the features you will get in this client aren't too different to any other client, however, if you're *that* interested you may wish to [read the features list](/FEATURES.md).

-*Automatic list of features coming soon!
-Sorry for the wait!*

 ## Thanks
 ### The Wurst Project